subhasht01/HeartDisease/README.md

 # HeartDisease

+On of the major problems our elder face are Heart problems.

-The project of predicting heart disease for elder people(65+) based on multiple factor using machine learning.
+This is a project for predicting heart disease for elder people(65+) based on multiple factor using machine learning.

 As given in heart.csv file the factors in each column which responsible for heart disease in 65+ people.
 1.age